AdobeDocs/experience-manager-65.en/help/journey-headless/developer/path-to-first-experience.md

 ## The Story So Far {#story-so-far}

-In the previous document of the AEM headless journey, [Getting Started with AEM Headless as a Cloud Service](getting-started.md) you learned the basic theory of what a headless CMS is and you should now:
+In the previous document of the AEM headless journey, [Getting Started with AEM Headless](getting-started.md) you learned the basic theory of what a headless CMS is and you should now:

 * Understand the basics of AEM's headless features.
 * Know the prerequisites for using AEM's headless features.